thoughtworks-jumpstart/mongodb-password-encryption-lab/README.md

 ## Lab 3

 1. This lab focus on hashing password with secret
-2. create hashWithSecretSignUp and hashWithLogin Function
+2. create hashWithSecretSignUp and hashWithSecretLogin Function, use "abcdefg" as secret

 ## Lab 4